 Smartphone apps - download for free calls

-If you've got a smartphone - eg, an iPhone or Samsung S4 - you can download an app to help make free calls.
+If you've got a smartphone you can download an app to help make free calls.
 This is by far the easiest method:

 What is it?
 Skycom has also developed the 0800 Wizard app.
 Download the app for free, and use it to make landline calls to freephone numbers.